 Moreover, the peas matter.
 Frozen peas are an easy, great alternative to fresh.
 You want fresh?
 Go for it.
 Me, frozen is easier and I usually have them on hand.
 You never know when inspiration will seize the moment.
 In other words, stock your freezer with organic veggies so you have ingredients on hand when the need arises.

 Finally, top these little suckers with anything that floats your boat.
 Get creative.
-Fresh herbs, vegan feta, onions, seeds, nuts, dried fruit endless options.
-In reality if you don’t like what you topped your green pea fritter with, wipe it off.
+Fresh herbs or dry if needed, vegan feta, onions, seeds, nuts, dried fruit endless options.
+In reality, if you don’t like what you topped your green pea fritter with, wipe it off.
 Who cares?
 Try again.

 The end results of this dish come together easily and seamlessly.
 Make them for a light spring dinner treat, lunch, appetizer or snack.
 Perfect!
 No one will miss the meat or gluten.
 And finally, friends and family will love these green beauties.